DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ## Support for early career teachers

-All teachers are given extra support during their first 2 years in teaching.
+All teachers are given extra support during their first 2 years in teaching called [ECF-based training](/support-for-early-career-teachers).
 This helps early career teachers (ECTs) develop their knowledge, teaching skills and working habits.

 This support includes: